An introduction to celebrating cultural diversity in the Early Years

 • see themselves and others as special;

 • enjoy learning about one another's lives and the wider world that we live in;

 c.
 To explore a range of teaching materials including packs, posters and books for children which can be used to enhance work on cultural diversity and race equality.

 d.
 To see how this work relates to the government guidance to promote 'fundamental British values.'

 Venue: Scotia Works, Leadmill Road, Sheffield, S1 4SE (Use 'How to find us' tab for directions)

-Cost: £85 (£65 for EY Settings & DECSY School Members) (includes buffet lunch & light refreshments)
+Cost: £85 (£65 for EYFS Settings & DECSY School Members) (includes buffet lunch & light refreshments)